As families and societies grow more diverse, ethnicity-based screening becomes more challenging

 Admixed populations benefit from personalized residual risk, as the unique makeup of each individual is taken into account, rather than binning everyone into one homogenous group.

-In one study (n=1752), self-reported ethnicity did not match
+In one published study of 1752 participants, self-reported ethnicity did not match

 geographic ancestry in nearly 1 in 5 people2

 Molecular ancestry provides more precise risk scores for better patient care

 Sema4’s Expanded Carrier Screening is validated to incorporate an ancestry-calling component which is used to determine personalized residual risk values.
 These personalized values provide physicians and their patients with enhanced risk assessment analysis to inform family planning decisions and avoid inaccuracies based on self-reported ethnicity.

 Uses proprietary technology to identify a patient’s molecular ancestry on a genome-wide level for tailored personalized residual risk